AY2122S2-CS2103-F09-2/tp/docs/DeveloperGuide.md

 * 2b.
 Amigos detects that the user has not requested to delete a specific log.
     * 2b1.
 Amigos clears the input and lists all logs of the friend with an index.
     * 2b2.
 User keys in index, and deletes the log.

   Use case resumes at step 3.

 * 2c.
 Amigos detects User has requested to delete all logs of all friends.
     * 2c1.
 All logs in all friend are deleted.

   Use case resumes at step 3.

 * 2d.
 Amigos detects that User has requested to delete all logs of a friend.
     * 2d1.
 Amigos deletes all logs of the friend.

   Use case resumes at step 3.

 * 2e.
 Amigos detects an invalid combination of arguments.
     * 2e1.
 Amigos clears the input and requests the user to check input and reenter if necessary.

 * 2f.
 Amigos detects that the requested friend has no logs.
     * 2f1.
 Amigos clears the input and notifies the user that this friend has no logs to be deleted.

   Use case ends.

+**Use case: E01 - Checking all events**

+**Guarantees**

+* If any events exist within the system they will be displayed.

+**MSS**

+1. User requests to show all events
+2. Amigos switches the GUI to the events tab.
+3. Amigos displays all possible events.

+    Use case ends

+**Extensions**
+* 3a.
+There are no events to show.
+    * 3a1.
+Amigos displays an empty interface with the message “No events”.

+  Use case ends

 ### Non-Functional Requirements